Intro

 Backing up your data online

 Once you are logged in to your account, the information you add into Arthritis Tracker will automatically be backed up online.
-You don’t have to do anything as it will automatically do this for you.
+You do not have to do anything as it will automatically do this for you.

-You don’t need an internet connection to track your day: the app will hold on to the information for you and save it online the next time you are connected to the internet.
+You do not need an internet connection to track your day: the app will hold on to the information for you and save it online the next time you are connected to the internet.

 Moving Arthritis Tracker to a new phone

-Just download Arthritis Tracker on your new phone, sign in and you’re ready to go.
+Just download Arthritis Tracker on your new phone, sign in and you are ready to go.